danstad/danstad.github.io/_pages/about.md

 * Airline Economics: A Survey of Applied Issues in the Performance of the US and International Airline Industry, (_forthcoming_)
-  * in R. Chambers, S. Kumbhakar, and S. Ray (eds.), Volume II of the Handbook of Production Economics, with Levent Kutlu and Robin Sickles
+  * Volume II of the Handbook of Production Economics, with Levent Kutlu and Robin Sickles